 LEARN about the numbers, design and geography that have helped to inform the evolving technology of the CBD grid.

 TRAVEL through Australia’s biggest concentration of lanes and arcades as well as new and old buildings using historic maps and images.

-TOURS can be any length but are normally up to two hours for students and commence from Melbourne Visitors Centre, Federation Square www.fedsquare.com See also our Innovation Tour.
+TOURS can be any length but are normally up to two hours for students and 2.5 hours for other groups.
+They usually commence from Federation Square www.fedsquare.com See also our Innovation Tour.